elly99-AI/elly99-AI/README.md

 ## 🧠 Vision

-MarCognity-AI is a research framework for reflective AI agents.
+MarCognity-AI is a structured analytical framework designed to decompose textual outputs into verifiable claims and evaluate source alignment.
-It combines ethical auditing and evolutionary memory with monitoring and feedback loops, offering a structured environment to experiment with transparency and adaptive intelligence.
+It focuses on reliability assessment, multi-source retrieval integration and structured analytical reporting workflows.
 ---

 ### 📚 Official Publication and Citation